 This is the first time someone has put themself out there for our weekly GYNTK series, the first time a story hasn’t come to us by way of recommendation or via a PR.
-17-year-old Grace told me she has a story to tell, that she uses a wheelchair and is passionate about working in media to challenge stereotypes and bring light to a more diverse fashion industry.
-So, without knowing much about her, but eager to learn more I interviewed Grace.
+17-year-old Grace told us she has a story to tell, that she uses a wheelchair and is passionate about working in media to challenge stereotypes and bring light to a more diverse fashion industry.
+So, without knowing much about her, but eager to learn more, I interviewed Grace.
 She’s since left me feeling incredibly inspired and uplifted, and will surely do the same for you.

-Skye Ross: What’s your story?
+Miss FQ: What’s your story?

 Grace: I was born in 1999 in Auckland.
 I was diagnosed with Cerebral Palsy at one year old, this has meant the use of a wheelchair to get around day-to-day.
 As Cerebral Palsy has always been a part of my life, I learned to adapt to physically challenging situations quite quickly and now, at almost 18, harnessing adaption in order to succeed is a part of my DNA.
 My ‘story’ is most definitely in its development stages still, I grow everyday and write about it which I love.
 I am incredibly proud of where I have got toand what I have learned thus far – both through my career journey and in life generally.
 Being in a wheelchair has given me some of the most challenging but also the most rewarding experiences.
 I would be lying if I said that it wasn’t very difficult at times, but I hope to turn those difficulties into tools or stories which can help others.
 I found the internet and the social influencer industry in 2015; when I started out all I knew was that I had a story to tell.
 I started a blog to help me get through the rehabilitation of a surgery, this rehabilitation was extremely challenging and I knew that I needed something productive to do, so I blogged – that blog served me well for a little while but I felt like I needed to follow my heart toward something new, as I am beginning university next year and my rehabilitation had finished.
 I am entering a new phase of life and so I wanted a platform which would follow me through to that new phase and help me future proof for my career in both literature and social influencing.
 Luckily for me it has been the best choice I ever made which just shows that even when it seems scary, you should always follow your heart – it works.